 Tusculum’s Center for Civic Advancement (CCA) is dedicated to the mission of engaging the heart, mind, and soul of Tusculum by cultivating awareness of others and of self.
 The CCA seeks to accomplish this ambitious mission through the establishment of meaningful relationships with local, national, and global communities alike.
-The CCA’s full-time staff support faculty and students in the planning and undertaking of service placements and projects.
-Some of the campus initiatives support by the CCA includes:
+The CCA’s staff support faculty and students in the planning and undertaking of service placements and projects.
+Some of the campus initiatives supported by the CCA includes:

 - Global and Mission Studies

 - Internships in Nonprofit Agencies

 - The Center for Economic Development and Entrepreneurship (CEDE)